Denali National Park and Preserve: Access and recreation

 Kantishna features backcountry lodges accessible by chartered air taxi flight to the Kantishna Airport.
 Lodging, restaurants, and other services are in the community of Denali Park, one mile north of the park entrance on the George Parks Highway.

-While the main park road goes through the Denali Wilderness, the national preserve areas, on the northwest and southwest ends of the park, and portions of the park not designated wilderness are even more inaccessible with no roads.
+While the main park road runs through the Denali Wilderness, the national preserve areas on the northwest and southwest ends of the park, and portions of the park not designated as wilderness, are even more inaccessible, with no roads.
 The far north of the park, characterized by hills and rivers, is accessed from the east by the Stampede Trail, a dirt road that effectively stops at the park boundary near the former location of the Into the Wild bus.
 The rugged south portion of the park, characterized by large glacier-filled canyons, is accessed by Petersville Road, a dirt road that stops about 5 mi outside the park.
 The mountains can be accessed most easily by air taxis that land on the glaciers.

 Visitors who want to climb Denali need to obtain a climbing permit first and go through an orientation at the Walter Harper Talkeetna Ranger Station in Talkeetna, Alaska, about 100 mi south of the entrance to Denali National Park and Preserve.
 This center serves as the center of mountaineering operations.

-Maintained hiking trails are at Savage River, Eielson Visitor Center, Wonder Lake, and Riley Creek.
-The park also encourages off-trail hiking.

-Denali has the only sled dog kennel owned by the federal government, where sled dogs are raised and trained.
+Denali has the only federal government-owned sled dog kennel, where sled dogs are raised and trained.
 Sled dogs were first used in the park in 1922 to patrol the area to prevent poaching and assist in park development.
 Park rangers continue to breed the Alaskan huskies for the traditional activity of mushing and working at the park, particularly during snowy winter.
-In summer the kennel has dog sledding demonstrations for visitors.
+In summer, the kennel hosts dog sledding demonstrations for visitors.
 The kennel is part of the Mount McKinley National Park Headquarters District, which also includes administration buildings.

+Hiking

+Maintained hiking trails are at Savage River, Eielson Visitor Center, Wonder Lake, Denali Visitor Center, and the Tsenesdghaas Na' Trailhead.
+The park also encourages off-trail hiking.
+While a guide is not required to hike in Denali, many people choose to hire one for safety, navigation, and interpretation of the wilderness they're traveling through.

+Popular hiking trails include Rock Creek Trail, Triple Lakes Trail, Oxbow Loop, Savage Alpine Trail, Horseshoe Lake Trail, Savage River Loop, and more.

+Visitors can access hiking past mile 15 of the Denali Park Road by taking the East Fork Transit bus deeper into Denali National Park.
+The East Fork Transit is a shuttle bus that allows visitors to get on and off wherever they want.
+They can flag down another green transit bus to travel back to the entrance, or deeper into the National Park.